-That characterization is not accurate.
-Directories may indeed out-rank your website in the short term, but if you build up your website authority, your firm will likely rank above those directories in organic results.
+That characterization is not entirely accurate.
+Directories may indeed out-rank your website in the short term.
+Still, if you build up your website authority (by adding content and acquiring backlinks), your firm will likely rank above those directories in organic results.

 The other disappointment about directories is that your organization will be displayed next to all your competitors.
 There’s no differentiation except for the upgrade packages the directory company sells.

 Online directory space is sold just like printed telephone directories once were, with upcharges for ad size, website links, prominence, geographic coverage, etc. Expect restrictive lock-in contracts and “sold-out” territories.
 Annual contracts are a wonderful cash cow for directory publishers.